Open Working Group on Sustainable Development Goals

 FAO identified targets and indicators for each of its 14 themes, and together with Rome-based Agencies, the International Fund for Agricultural Development (IFAD) and the World Food Programme (WFP ), identified common targets and indicators on sustainable agriculture, food security and nutrition.

-Lasting from 3 to 5 days, OWG sessions are supported by the UN system, with agencies providing knowledge through the preparation of issues briefs and panellist contributions for each thematic session.
-OWG meetings are also the stage for a number of side events organised by UN agencies, often jointly with civil society and private sector organisations and other stakeholders, ensuring “the full involvement of relevant stakeholders and expertise from civil society”.
+Lasting from 3 to 5 days, OWG sessions were supported by the UN system, with agencies providing knowledge through the preparation of issues briefs and panellist contributions for each thematic session.
+OWG meetings were also the stage for a number of side events organised by UN agencies, often jointly with civil society and private sector organisations and other stakeholders, ensuring “the full involvement of relevant stakeholders and expertise from civil society”.

 Following the eight thematic “stocktaking”sessions, the OWG will move into negotiation mode, meeting on a monthly basis between March and July 2014 to design a set of Sustainable Development Goals for inclusion in its final report to the UNGA by September 2014.

 - 14–18 July

 - Conceptualizing the SDGs and the SDG process (TST* Issues brief)

 - Poverty eradication (TST Issues brief)